 - Fantastic Four:

-- As with the movie example above, the planet-eating Galactus came to Earth a few times to devour it after spending centuries feeding on other planets without much trouble.
+- The planet-eating Galactus came to Earth a few times to devour it after spending centuries feeding on other planets without much trouble.

 - Galactus's opposite number Abraxas was introduced as having destroyed a number of parallel Earths before heading to the "main" one.